 In the thoughtless world of plastic transactions, a whole lot of people find themselves in more debt than anticipated.
-Around 30 percent of Americans have bad credit, or a score lower than 601, according to data from VantageScore and TransUnion.
+Around 30 percent of Americans have bad credit merchant accounts, or a score lower than 601, according to data from VantageScore and TransUnion.

 If you’re among these 68 million people, you might be wondering what you can do to reverse the trend.
 Aside from checking your credit report for errors (which you should definitely do), the recipe is quite simple.
 Repair your credit score in four straightforward steps: